 As I mentioned earlier, you could use baking soda to clean your cooler.

-But also, you can use baking soda absorbers to deodorize and absorb odors in your cooler while it’s being stored.
+But also, you can use baking soda odor busterz to deodorize and absorb odors in your cooler while it’s being stored.

 Your takeaway on how to clean your cooler to keep it smelling clean and fresh